maqlin/maqlin.github.io/_pages/about.md

 I am interested in theoretically analyzing the galaxy-halo connection.
 My studies focus on:

-- Galaxy morphology across the cosmic time (with COLIRE and FIRE-2 simulations);
+- Galaxy morphology across the cosmic time (with COLIBRE and FIRE-2 simulations);
 - Formation of ultra diffuse galaxies;
 - Halo formation and evolution, as well as its correlation with large-scale structure.